System Design Space

 Fast 2.x release rhythm

-Releases 2.2-2.9 improve compile pipelines, distributed workflows, and support for newer Python/CUDA versions.
+Releases 2.2-2.9 improve compilation paths, distributed workflows, and support for newer Python and CUDA versions.

 2026